anteriorai/brrr/README.md

 # Brrr: high performance workflow scheduling

-Brrr is a POC for ultra scalable workflow scheduling.

 Differences between Brrr and other workflow schedulers:

-- Brrr is **queue & database agnostic**.
+- **Queue & database agnostic**.
 Others lock you in to e.g. PostgreSQL, which inevitably becomes an unscalable point of failure.
-- Brrr **lets the queue & database provide stability & concurrency guarantees**.
+- **The queue & database provide stability & concurrency guarantees**.
 Others tend to reinvent the wheel and reimplement a half-hearted queue on top of a database.
 Brrr lets your queue and DB do what they do best.
-- Brrr **requires idempotency** of the call graph.
-It’s ok if your tasks return a different result per call, but the sub tasks they spin up must always be exactly the same, with the same inputs.
-- Brrr tasks **look sequential & blocking**.
+- **Looks sequential & blocking**.
 Your Python code looks like a simple linear function.
-- Brrr tasks **aren’t actually blocking** which means you don’t need to lock up RAM in your fleet equivalent to the entire call graph’s execution stack.
+- **Not actually blocking**.
+You don’t need to lock up RAM in your fleet equivalent to the entire call graph’s execution stack.
 In other words: A Brrr fleet’s memory usage is _O(fleet)_, not _O(call graph)_.
-- Brrr offers **no logging, monitoring, error handling, or tracing**.
+- **No logging, monitoring, error handling, or tracing**.
 Brrr does one thing and one thing only: workflow scheduling.
 Bring Your Own Logging.
-- Brrr has **no agent**.
+- **No agent**.
 Every worker connects directly to the underlying queue, jobs are scheduled by directly sending them to the queue.
 This allows _massive parallelism_: your only limit is your queue & DB capacity.
-- Brrr makes **no encoding choices**: the only datatype seen by Brrr is "array of bytes".
+- **No encoding choices**: the only datatype seen by Brrr is "array of bytes".
 You must Bring Your Own Encoder.
+- **Dynamic call graph**: no need to declare your dependencies in advance.

-N.B.: That last point means that you can use Brrr with SQS & DynamoDB to scale basically as far as your wallet can stretch without any further config.
+The lack of agent means that you can use Brrr with SQS & DynamoDB to scale basically as far as your wallet can stretch without any further config.

 To summarize, these elements are not provided, and you must Bring Your Own: